JordinaGR/shortest-path-visualization/README.md

 ### Things to implement

-* Improve the bind, now it's not very accurate.
 * Make graphics more aesthetic
 * Display the information on the Text widget
 * clear all button to remove all walls
 * Create more mazes
-* Implement more algs like largest path or forcing to go through a specific cell
+* Implement more algs like largest path or forcing to go through a specific cell, DFS, dijkstra...